TabakaLab/CellJourney/README.md

 ```
 If the default or user-designated port is already occupied, the program will not run.
 If the user wants to run several Cell Journey sessions simultaneously, a different port should be designated for each session.

 To terminate the program, you must abort the `celljourney.py` script.
-This can be done in the shell where the script was run using the `ctrl+z` key combination.
+This can be done in the shell where the script was run using the `ctrl+c` key combination.

 ## Learn more